 As for the tower of type theories that are necessary for CCHM (Cohen-Coquand-Huber-Mortberg) introduction we will use the following setting.

 These historical prerequisites (PTS, MLTT, CiC) and will be given along the way of the course.
-The history part could be extended by request from the students.

-Cohesive Type Theory is satisfying the needs of modeling modalities, such as connectedness, compactness, infinitesimal shapes, etc. Differential Cohesive Type Theory is the internal language of differential cohesive $(\infty,1)$-topoi, with additional structure, just as $(\infty,1)$-categories add a globular path equality structure to locally cartesian closed categories and its internal language — MLTT.
+Cohesive Type Theory is satisfying the needs of modalities, such as connectedness, compactness, infinitesimal shapes, etc. Differential Cohesive Type Theory is the internal language of differential cohesive $(\infty,1)$-topoi, with additional structure, just as $(\infty,1)$-categories add a globular path equality structure to locally cartesian closed categories and its internal language — MLTT.
 Please refer to cohesivett for more information.

-Cohesive types modeled in the base library as undefined axioms.
+Cohesive types are modeled in the base library as undefined axioms.
 Process Calculus is another example of modality types with special spawn arrows hiding the underlying run-time implementation.